The 12 Coolest Exotic Pets That You Can't Own

 10. The Sand Cat

 Sand cats are strange-looking, small, and exotic felines that have a somewhat close resemblance to our domesticated fare, but their heads have an interesting distinction.
 They are the only feline native to true deserts and have a distribution that includes Northern Africa and Central Asia.
-The sand cat was voted as the cutest cat in a contest held by Big Cat Rescue, which has held five of these animals which were surplus from another zoos.
+The sand cat was voted as the cutest cat in a contest held by Big Cat Rescue, which has held five of these animals which were surplus from other zoos.

 Sand cats are sometimes illegally kept as pets in their home range and are under threat from habitat loss (although they are not listed as threatened).
 In captivity, their enclosure must be kept arid to ward off upper respiratory infections that are a common cause of their death in captivity.

 Why you can't have one: They are restricted to accredited zoos and institutions.
 As of 2009, there were only 200 individuals in 45 facilities around the world.
 Captive sand cat populations should be reserved for those actively breeding them in participation with a species survival plan.
+Update 2018: One seller started offering sand cats for the hefty price of $20,000 for a pair.

 The Fennec Fox: An Alternative to the Sand Cat